ammein/custom-code-editor/README.md

 ![Copy Options](https://media.giphy.com/media/MaNmlXtVdItUCXRR17/giphy.gif)

-> NOTE : It only copies from modified changes, not its entire options.
+> NOTE : It only copies from modified changes, not on its entire options.
 If your module options are already configured, it will not copy your module options.
-Instead, it will copy all your changes options that you did on On/Off Toggle(s), Select Input(s) and Range Input(s)
+Instead, it will copy all your changes options that you did on On/Off Toggle(s), Select Input(s) and Range Input(s).

 ## Undo Options
 You can undo your modified options to default settings.
 This will help you to reset your changes from all your modified options.